cls-02/tinio/release/manual.md

 **NOTE: Although the autobuilder should be working in most use cases, it's still better to build the tools manually (if you have the needed knowledge, of course)**

 ## 2\.
 Getting started
+Before you start using TinI/O, you have to reflash the target chip so it can be recognised by your PC.
+That is done with the supplied `cy-config` utility.
+To reflash a chip, you'll need to navigate to `/usr/share/tinio/flashes` directory.
+There you'll find files that contain different flash images.
+(I'll say more about the images later in the chapter TODO)

-You can get a quick summary on TinI/O by executing it.
+For a general configuration (5 inputs, 5 outputs), we'll use TODO You can get a quick summary on TinI/O by executing it.

 ```